Carla Hughes: Early life and education

 Carla Hughes was born on June 12, 1981, and was adopted by her uncle Carl and aunt Lynda Hughes when she was six weeks old.
 She was raised in Greenville, Mississippi.
 As a child, she excelled in horseback riding, beauty pageants and was an honors student.

-Hughes earned her Bachelor's degree from the University of Southern Mississippi in the early 2000s.
+Hughes earned her bachelor's degree from the University of Southern Mississippi in the early 2000s.
+In 2004, she gave birth to a son.
 She next earned her Master of Education degree from Belhaven College in Jackson, Mississippi.
 Hughes then began taking graduate coursework in education at Delta State University.
 At the time of her arrest, she was pursuing a doctorate in education.

-In 2004, she gave birth to a son.

-Hughes started out her teaching career at an elementary school but then took a job as a 7th grade language arts teacher at Chastain Middle School in Jackson, Mississippi.
-It was there where she met fellow schoolteacher and basketball coach Keyon Pittman, a graduate of Alcorn State University.
+Hughes started out her teaching career at an elementary school but then took a job as a 7th grade language arts teacher at Chastain Middle School in Jackson, Mississippi, where she met fellow schoolteacher and basketball coach Keyon Pittman, a graduate of Alcorn State University.
 The two began having an intimate relationship.
 At the same time, Pittman had a live-in fiancee, Avis Banks, who was pregnant.

 Murder and Investigation

 On the night of November 29, 2006, Avis Banks, a daycare worker, was found shot and stabbed to death in the garage of her Ridgeland, Mississippi home.
 Her body was discovered by her fiance Keyon Pittman, and it appeared as if the perpetrator had kicked in their back door.
 After discovering the body, Pittman called his co-worker Carla Hughes.

 Hughes was later interrogated by police, where she initially denied her sexual relationship with Pittman and later denied having access to a gun.
-However, Hughes's cousin indicated to police, via an attorney, that he had lent a loaded .38 caliber 5-shot revolver to Hughes shortly before the murder, and that she had returned the gun empty.
+However, Hughes's cousin indicated to police, via an attorney, that he had lent a loaded .38 caliber, five-shot revolver to Hughes shortly before the murder, and that she had returned the gun empty.
 Hughes was originally charged with accessory to murder after the fact, but on December 8, 2006, the charges were upgraded to two counts of capital murder.